payola/Payola/README.md

 Voilà!
 Your Payola server is running.
 The `initializer` project sets up your database to include an admin user (login `admin@payola.cz`, password `payola!`), a sample analysis and some data sources.
 You can, of course, remove those and create your own.

-> <a name="drop-create-warning"></a> **WARNING:** The `initializer` project drop-creates necessary tables - hence all previous data will be lost.
-Run this project only when installing Payola.
+> <a name="drop-create-warning"></a> **WARNING:** The `initializer` project drop-creates all required tables - hence all previous data will be lost.
+Run this project only when installing Payola or if you want to reset Payola to factory settings.

 ### Security

-Both the Virtuoso server and H2 database allow by default incoming connections from outside of your network, or localhost - Payola allows users to store their own private RDF data using Virtuoso groups that are identified using a generated 128-bit UUID (and the H2 database is secured by a username-password combination).
+Payola allows users to store their own private RDF data using Virtuoso graph groups that are identified using a generated 128-bit UUID (and the H2 database is secured by a username-password combination).
+Both the Virtuoso server and H2 database allow incoming connections from outside of your network, or localhost, by default.

-While a simple guess of another user's group identifier is unlikely (and a brute-force attack on the username-password combination is highly noticeable), it is advisable to secure your local Virtuoso storage and your relational database by denying all incoming and outgoing connections outside of localhost, or if on a secure company network, outside of that particular network.
-This is up to each admin to correctly set up the server's firewall.
+While a simple guess of another user's group identifier is unlikely (and a brute-force attack on the username-password combination for the relational database is highly noticeable), it is advisable to secure your local Virtuoso storage and your relational database by denying all incoming and outgoing connections outside of localhost, or if on a secure company network, outside of that particular network.
+This is up to each administrator to correctly set up the server's firewall.

 ---
 # Using Payola

 ## Launching

-To launch Payola, open SBT just like when you were compiling it and enter these two commands (you do not need to run the `cp` command if you haven't modified any source code since the last compilation):
+To launch Payola, open SBT just like when you were [compiling](#compiling) it and enter these two commands (you do not need to run the `cp` command unless you have modified the source code since the last compilation):

 > ```cp```